atlassistant/pytlas/docs/writing_skills/settings.rst

 Settings
 ========

-Settings provides a basic handling of providing configuration variable to the user.
+Settings provides a basic handling to enable the user to configure the system.

 When you use the `pytlas repl`, you can provide a config file that will be parsed using `ConfigParser <https://docs.python.org/3/library/configparser.html>`_.
 If an environment variable matching `SECTION_SETTING` is available, it will override the config file value.